joebew42/ex_chat/README.md

 ### TODO

-- Try to remove all the setup duplication in the `WebSocketAcceptanceTests`
 - Rename `ws_client` to `client` in the `WebSocketAcceptanceTests`
 - Find a way to handle all the access tokens
 - Handle the connection when the provided access token is empty or not valid (no user session associated)